abgroen/abgroen/content/home/podcasts.md

 weight = 40  # Order that this section will appear.

 title = "Podcast"
-subtitle = """Two series: live.a.little and polisci.
+subtitle = Two series: live.a.little and polisci.

-Expect interviews and talks with fellow academics and other interesting people."""
+Expect interviews and talks with fellow academics and other interesting people."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.